 Using the dataset manipulator, we can augment the data of our datasets.
 Depending on our needs, we can generate additional images from our data using different operations.
 For the purposes of this tutorial, you will use each of them.

-In the previous tutorials, you have completed your dataset with missing information for object detection and classification.
+In the previous tutorials, you added missing information to your dataset for object detection and classification.
 If you do not add these markings and use the manipulator, you will have to manually add each new object generated from the image.
 To proceed with the manipulation, click on the

 PNG and enter the name